-Create an Elasticsearch query ruleedit
+Create an Elasticsearch query rule

 The Elasticsearch query rule type runs a user-configured query, compares the number of matches to a configured threshold, and schedules actions to run when the threshold condition is met.

-In Stack Management > Rules, click Create rule, fill in the name and optional tags, then select Elasticsearch query.
+In Stack Management > Rules, click Create rule.
+Select the Elasticsearch query rule type then fill in the name and optional tags.
 An Elasticsearch query rule can be defined using Elasticsearch Query Domain Specific Language (DSL), Elasticsearch Query Language (ES|QL), Kibana Query Language (KQL), or Lucene.

-Define the conditionsedit
+Define the conditions

 When you create an Elasticsearch query rule, your choice of query type affects the information you must provide.
 For example: